The “27 Club” – Famous Musicians Who All Died At This Young Age

 His death was even more mysterious, passing on August 16, 1938, of unknown causes and disappearing.

-Some three decades after his death, a researcher found his death certificate that showed no cause of death and listed him as a dead black man by the side of the road near a farm.
+Some three decades after his death, a researcher found the death certificate that showed no cause of death and listed him as a dead black man by the side of the road near a farm.